 Moisture in the surface material is another factor that influences the susceptibility of sediments on wind processes.
 Fine sediments become more cohesive when moisture is added to them.
 This causes the sediments to aggregate and forms larger particle sizes, thus making them harder to transport by wind.
 This, in turn, goes hand in hand with precipitation.
 Precipitation in the form of dry snow does not add moisture to the sediment but precipitation in the form of rain causes an increase in the moisture of the active layer of sediment.
 Therefore, dry climates are much more susceptible to eolian processes than wet climates.

 Sediment is another key factor in eolian processes.
-An environment can be rich in sediment or sediment starved, this being determined by a number characteristics that determine erosion and transportation of sediment in an environment.
-Eolian processes rely on sediment, if sediment is lacking, wind will have nothing to entrain, and thus do work on.
+An environment can be rich in sediment or sediment starved, this being determined by a number of characteristics that determine erosion and transportation of sediment in an environment.
+Eolian processes rely on sediment, if sediment is lacking, the wind will have nothing to entrain, and thus do work on.
 Depending on different environments, the sediment present may range from silt and loess to cobbles.
 The size of sediment present also influences eolian processes, as a much faster wind velocity is needed to entrain cobbles than silt.

 Factors of Aeolian Processes Specific to the Boreal

 Since boreal climates have little vegetation, which is one of the variables in U* in nature, the U* value is relatively low and thus creating higher wind velocities right above the ground.
 This gives more opportunity for wind transport of sediments.
-Both boreal regions of the earth and warm desert environments typically have strong prevailing winds, although these can vary region to region.
+Both boreal regions of the earth and warm desert environments typically have strong prevailing winds, although these can vary from region to region.
 Due to the lack of vegetation in warm desert environments, this leads to a very low roughness, having only sand grains as a factor in roughness.
 Although most of the boreal is not covered in much vegetation, there is more so than warm desert environments.
 This causes the roughness coefficient to increase for the boreal and limit wind’s ability to erode and transport sediment.

 There is a substantial amount of ice and snow located in the boreal region and a major factor influencing wind transport is the availability of sediment to transport.
 During the few months that it is warm enough to start melting some of the ice that entraps the boreal, glaciers erode a great deal of sediment, grinding it into fine grains, called rock flour or till, and leaving it able to be transported by wind.
 “Typical cold climate deposits are frost shattered slope deposits, glacial drifts of different types (tills), glaciofluvially sorted gravels and sands, glaciolacustrine and marine silts and clays.”